-Objectives: Students will apply research skills from the Online Course and develop a presentation that demonstrates their understanding of how scholarship on a single work of literature changes over time.
+Objectives: Students will apply research skills from the MLA International Bibliography’s free Online Course and develop a presentation that demonstrates their understanding of how scholarship on a single work of literature changes over time.

 Project summary: Working in groups of three to five, students will use the MLA International Bibliography to develop a ten-minute presentation that traces the history of scholarship on a single work of fiction, poetry, or drama.

 Instructors should offer students a choice from five to ten works that are relevant to the course.
 It is strongly recommended that instructors search the bibliography themselves before assigning short stories, as publications on short stories are sometimes indexed under the title of the collection in which the short story first appeared.